phillipgessert/phillipgessert.github.io/faq.md

 # What is the usual process?

 1. I ask for your manuscript, quote for cost and turn time, and collect your deposit via PayPal.

-2. I build a version of your document for structure.
-Headings vs body, etc.

-3. I style according to that structure.
-Font choices, etc.

-4. You let me know about any edits you may like.
+I send you a brief survey that will help me understand your book and style it appropriately.

+2. I create a full draft for your book, in whichever formats you've chosen, and send you a copy for review.

+3. We work together through any revisions or style tweaks you might like.

-5. I provide print-ready PDF and fully-validated ePub & MOBI, and collect the balance for the project.
+4. I provide production-ready files, and collect the balance for the project.

 # What file formats do you accept?